ximvel/copepod_microbiome/README.md

 # Feeding strategy and dietary preference shape the microbiome of epipelagic copepods in a warm nutrient-impoverished ecosystem
  Copepod microbiome analysis

 The obtained sequences were processed with R v.4.1.0 package "biostring” and DADA2 pipeline [dada2 tutorial](https://benjjneb.github.io/dada2/tutorial_1_8.html).
-Briefly, primer sequences were trimmed from the paired-end reads using ”biostring” and then, DADA2 was used for sequence.
+Primer sequences were trimmed from the paired-end reads using ”biostring” and then, DADA2 was used for sequence assembly, quality filtration, chimera removal, preparation of the amplicon sequence variants (ASVs), and ASVs taxonomical assignment by Silva 16S database v.
+138. See the following R code
 This is in **copepod** *copepod*.

 ## smaller